kevleyski/x265/doc/reST/cli.rst

     The value is specified as a float or as an integer with the profile times 10, for example profile 5 is specified as "5" or "5.0" or "50".

-    Currently only profile 5, profile 8.1 and profile 8.2 enabled, Default 0 (disabled)
+    Currently only profile 5, profile 8.1, profile 8.2 and profile 8.4  enabled, Default 0 (disabled)

 .. option:: --dolby-vision-rpu <filename>